jansvoboda11/psr-router/README.md

 * `AutomaticOptionsMiddleware` responds to OPTIONS requests with a list of allowed HTTP methods for the request URI.

-* `AutomaticHeadMiddleware` responds to HEAD requests with the same response your registered middleware would to a GET request, but with empty body.
+* `AutomaticHeadMiddleware` responds to HEAD requests according to [the specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) if the GET route exists.

 * `MethodNotAllowedMiddleware` responds with a 405 status to requests using an invalid method with a valid URI.